-The blocks of audio samples you created in the previous steps will be multiplied by a Hanning window function, which looks like this:
+The blocks of audio samples you created in the previous steps will be multiplied by a Hanning window function, which you will achieve by running the following in the Jupyter notebook:

 window=dsp.arm_hanning_f32(winLength)